carlfriess/DoritOS/report/Report.md

 To send a message, the sender checks the `valid` bit of the next slot in the ring buffer and waits until it is cleared.
 When the slot becomes invalid the message is written.
 This is separated  by a memory barrier to prevent the message from being written to a valid slot.
 Once the message is fully written, which is guaranteed by another memory barrier, the `valid` bit is finally set and the `tx_counter` incremented.

-Clearing the `last` notifies the recipient that subsequent messages should be concatenated until the last bit is set.
+Clearing the `last` bit notifies the recipient that subsequent messages should be concatenated until the last bit is set.
 Currently this is implemented using a call to `realloc()` for every subsequent message, which is probably rather inefficient.
 Ideally, we would use a more sophisticated mechanism to reduce memory management costs.
 A possibility would be to use the `msg_type` field to encode the number of remaining messages and only send the message type in the final message.

 The `msg_type` field is for use by "application layer" to differentiate between messages without the need to encode the message type in the payload, as is done with LMP.
 Like this we can maximise the payload size of each message and thereby the efficiency of UMP when sending large amounts of data.

 ### Forwarding RPC calls between instances of init

-Now that we have an open channel between both instances of init we can allow for example RPC requests to spawn a process on another core.
+Now that we have an open channel between both instances of init, we can allow RPC requests to spawn a process on another core for example.

 First however, we need init to listen for both LMP and UMP messages.
 We achieved this by registering an additional `event_queue` on the default waitset.
-We then add a callback to the event queue, which then checks for UMP messages.
+We then added a callback to the event queue, which then checks for UMP messages.

-Now we can forward requests, which is how we handle requests such as spawning on a foreign core, process registration and URPC binding.
+Now we can forward requests, which is how we handle spawning on a foreign core, process registration and URPC binding.

 ### Spawning on a foreign core